devnewton/asciivaincra/README.md

 Run:

-    java -jar target/a2html-*.jar
+    java -jar target/asciivaincra-*.jar

 The frontend is now accessible on [locahost:8080](http://localhost:8080).

 ### Deploy and hosting on a production server

-There is several options to deploy and host a2html.
+There is several options to deploy and host asciivaincra.
 Here is one that requires:

 - a domain name (example: mydomain.me).
 - a web server with http proxy capabilities (example [Cherokee](http://cherokee-project.com/)).

 #### Deployment

-1. Build and launch a2html on the server.
+1. Build and launch asciivaincra on the server.
 2. Configure your web server to act as reverse proxy on http://localhost:8080